OrchardSkills/OrchardSkills.OrchardCore.OrchardCore/README.md

 ![Orchard-Core-021](https://user-images.githubusercontent.com/59172485/90696827-3d246f80-e23a-11ea-8dbd-02da87f9ae50.png)

+A favorite feature was the Orchard gallary.
+It was the place to get third party modules and themes.
+Unfortunately some of these modules or themes would become out dated with new versions of the sofware.
+It was hard to determine if the theme or module wouldn't crash your website.
 Here is the front page of the Orchard Gallery.

 ![Orchard-Core-022](https://user-images.githubusercontent.com/59172485/90696828-3dbd0600-e23a-11ea-9230-7dd9029e32be.png)

-Here is an add for the Orchard media manager.
+A favorite feature was the Orchard Media Manager.
+Here is an add for the Orchard Media Manager.

 ![Orchard-Core-023](https://user-images.githubusercontent.com/59172485/90696829-3e559c80-e23a-11ea-847c-132920bdbcb8.png)

+As new technolgy arrives such as Blazor, Orchard Core may also have to adapt.
 Blazor Server apps are hosted on an ASP.NET Core server in ASP.NET Razor format.
 Remote clients act as a thin clients, meaning that the bulk of the processing load is on the server.
 The client's web browser downloads a small page and updates its UI over a SignalR connection.
 Blazor Server was released as a part of .NET Core 3.0 Blazor WebAssembly a Single-page apps that are downloaded to the client's web browser before running.

  The size of the download is larger than for Blazor Server, depends on the app, and the processing is entirely done on the client hardware.
 However, this app type enjoys rapid response time.
 As its name suggests, this client-side framework is written in WebAssembly, as opposed to JavaScript.
 The framework was released in May 2020.
 Microsoft plans to release Blazor PWA and Blazor Hybrid editions.
 Will Orchard Core utilize this technology.
 Who knows.
 It remains uncertain if the will.
 [Oqtane](https://github.com/oqtane/oqtane.framework) another competing Modular application framework is being developed with the Blazor WebAssembly technology.